apanjeta2/event4u/frontend/README.md

 ## Pre-runnig requests
-- In order to run frontend you must define these env variables in an .env file:
+- In order to run frontend you must define these env variables in an .env file (root path of the service):

 ```
 REACT_APP_BACKEND=http://localhost:4200/aggregator